San Mateo Divorce Lawyer

 - An annulment does not have any residency requirements, due the legal nature of the marriage.

-Additionally, as California is a “no-fault” divorce state, the filing spouse or partner does not need to prove wrongdoing or negligence in order to justify a divorce.
+Additionally, as California is a “no-fault” divorce state, the filing spouse or partner does not need to prove wrongdoing in order to justify a divorce.
 In the same vein, it is not necessary for both spouses/partners to agree to end the marriage in order to file for a dissolution.

 Resolving Your Separation Out of Court